inf23dw2g04/m2_react/README.md

 ### Frameworks and Libraries

 * Docker: Used for containerizing the application and its dependencies.
-* NodeJS: Backend runtime for building the API.
 * Express.js: Framework used for building the RESTful API.
 * Passport.js: Middleware for authentication, specifically with GitHub OAuth 2.0 in this project.
 * Swagger: For API documentation and testing.